NerdPixel/HiB_SphinxBall/README.md

 - Display: Grove-LCD RGB Backlight V4.0

 To connect the Gyroscope and the Display we used the [I<sup>2</sup>C](https://en.wikipedia.org/wiki/I%C2%B2C) bus.
-Sadly the Pi only has one
+The I<sup>2</sup>C consist of two pins, the SDA & SCL.
+Sadly the Pi only has only one SDA and SCL pin, therefore we need to add one I<sup>2</sup>C bus to the Pi.
+We followed [this](https://www.laub-home.de/wiki/Raspberry_Pi_multiple_I2C_bus) instruction.
+Connect the display to the Pi and the gyroscope and enjoy!